*Warning: Contains Spoilers For And Baby Makes Two*

 “Getting what you want is only the beginning.”

 Lana is a very petty, immature, lost, naïve and silly fifteen year old.
-She and her mother have a very complicated relationship which mainly seems due to a lot of miscommunication and mildly due to Lana’s stubborn and unforgiving nature.
+She and her mother have a very complicated relationship.
+Which mainly seems due to a lot of miscommunication and mildly due to Lana’s stubborn and unforgiving nature.
 She blames her mother for pretty much everything from her bad grades to global warming.
-She only lets herself live in her make belief day dream because I guess she is too young and innocent to realize that the world isn’t what it seems.
+And she only lets herself live in her make belief day dream because I guess she is too young and innocent to realise that the world isn’t what it seems.

 On her fifteenth birthday Lana excitedly puts on a bunch of makeup and wears a very revealing and skanky dress that her mother refuses to let her wear which leads to a huge quarrel between the two.
 She ends up going to a burger place alone and there as she drowns in sorrow and self-pity she meets a men she thinks is “THE ONE” (foreshadow: he is an asshole).